Plantronics (NYSE:POLY) Releases FY 2022 Earnings Guidance

-Plantronics (NYSE:POLY) last announced its earnings results on Thursday, October 28th.
-The company reported $0.77 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.25 by $0.52.
-Plantronics had a negative net margin of 1.06% and a negative return on equity of 127.71%.
-The business had revenue of $419.02 million during the quarter, compared to the consensus estimate of $436.18 million.
-During the same quarter last year, the firm earned $0.75 earnings per share.
-The business’s revenue for the quarter was up 2.0% on a year-over-year basis.
-On average, analysts predict that Plantronics will post 1.97 earnings per share for the current year.
+Plantronics (NYSE:POLY) last issued its quarterly earnings results on Thursday, October 28th.
+The company reported $0.77 EPS for the quarter, topping analysts’ consensus estimates of $0.25 by $0.52.
+The business had revenue of $419.02 million during the quarter, compared to analysts’ expectations of $436.18 million.
+Plantronics had a negative return on equity of 178.02% and a net margin of 5.03%.
+The business’s quarterly revenue was up 2.0% on a year-over-year basis.
+During the same quarter in the prior year, the business posted $0.75 earnings per share.
+Equities research analysts anticipate that Plantronics will post 1.84 EPS for the current fiscal year.

-In related news, COO Warren Schlichting bought 2,000 shares of the company’s stock in a transaction that occurred on Monday, September 13th.
-The shares were bought at an average price of $28.94 per share, for a total transaction of $57,880.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, CEO David M. Shull bought 3,500 shares of the company’s stock in a transaction that occurred on Tuesday, September 7th.
-The stock was bought at an average price of $30.00 per share, for a total transaction of $105,000.00.
-Following the acquisition, the chief executive officer now directly owns 181,094 shares of the company’s stock, valued at approximately $5,432,820.
+In other news, CEO David M. Shull purchased 3,500 shares of the company’s stock in a transaction that occurred on Tuesday, September 7th.
+The stock was bought at an average cost of $30.00 per share, with a total value of $105,000.00.
+Following the completion of the purchase, the chief executive officer now owns 181,094 shares in the company, valued at $5,432,820.
+The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, COO Warren Schlichting acquired 2,000 shares of the stock in a transaction dated Monday, September 13th.
+The stock was bought at an average cost of $28.94 per share, with a total value of $57,880.00.
 The disclosure for this purchase can be found here.
 Corporate insiders own 1.50% of the company’s stock.

 Plantronics Company Profile